szabogabor91/gimlet-website/src/blog/mirroring-environments-with-gitops-and-kyverno.md

 ## So is my source of truth intact?

-There is just one thing that kept bugging me: if I use gitops, and I store completely rendered manifests in git, would it break my principle of git being the source of truth?
+There was just one thing that kept bugging me: if I use gitops, and I store completely rendered manifests in git, would it break my principle of git being the source of truth?

 In a strict interpretation I think it breaks it.